matbgn/prommanager/docs/README.md

 All the communications services have corresponding environment variables associated with it.
 You have to provide those within the .env file.
 See the [PingMe CLI Documentation Page](https://pingme.lmno.pk/#/services) for more details.

+Prefer an installation in `/opt/prommanager/` as it is a good practice.
+If you want you can override this location via `ENV_FILE_PATH` variable (see below).

 To activate configuration start by moving the provided .env.example as .env next to prommanager executable and edit it as needed :

 ```bash